dotnet/orleans/src/Documentation/clusters_and_clients/configuration_guide/server_configuration.md

     [...]
 ```

-Here we set two things:
+Here we do two things:
-- the `ClusterId` to `"my-first-cluster"`: this is a unique ID for the Orleans cluster.
-All clients and silo that uses this ID will be able to directly talk to each other.
-Some will choose to use a different `ClusterId` for each deployments for example.
+- Set the `ClusterId` to `"my-first-cluster"`: this is a unique ID for the Orleans cluster.
+All clients and silos that use this ID will be able to talk directly to each other.
+You can choose to use a different `ClusterId` for different deployments, though.
-- the `ServiceId` to `"AspNetSampleApp"`: this is a unique ID for your application, that will be used by some provider (for example for persistence providers). **This ID should be stable (not change) across deployments**.
+- Set the `ServiceId` to `"AspNetSampleApp"`: this is a unique ID for your application that will be used by some providers, such as persistence providers. **This ID should remain stable and not change across deployments**.

 ## Clustering provider